Harvard-CS145/mininet_topology/README.md

 For more information on how to use Mininet and other useful commands you can check out the [walkthough](http://mininet.org/walkthrough/) and [Mininet documentation](https://github.com/mininet/mininet/wiki/Documentation).

-### Step 2: Create networking software to run on the topology
+### Create networking software to run on the topology

 There are two pieces of software that can control traffic in the topology.
 The first is a *controller program*, which is responsible of running routing algorithms, generating forwarding rules, and installing the rules into the tables at switches.
 The second is a *p4 program* that specifies packet processing logics at switches.
 For the line topology, we provide the controller program at `controller/controller_line.py` and the p4 program at `p4src/l2fwd.p4`.
 We do not need to touch the p4 program in this project.
 Basically, the p4 program defines a **dmac** table which maps the destination MAC address to the output port.